 And lastly fifth, choose your next marketing weapon and repeat this process.

-Remember though, that once you get some marketing momentum behind you, and momentum is a key here, don’t slack off.
-Keep your momentum moving forward – this is the best way to ensure that you have a steady stream of prospects and Clients for your business.
+Remember that once you get some marketing momentum behind you, and momentum is a key here, don’t slack off.
+Instead, keep your momentum moving forward – this is the best way to ensure that you have a steady stream of prospects and Clients for your business.